 Zoned Storage

-It’s one thing to say SMR needs careful host management, and another to spell out what this consists of.
+It’s one thing to say SMR needs careful host management, and another to spell out what this means.
 Enter zoned storage.

 Both SSDs and SMR drives use sequential writes, with chunks of data written on zones that must be written and erased as one.